mike011/Speedtest-Animation/README.md

 I like how the animations look, but I'm not a fan of they are some what out of sync.
 I'm going to spend some time today massaging those animation numbers to make them align better, but before that I want to animate the transfer speed, ping, jitter, and loss.

 So the animations look a little better now.
 I also added some more animations to make things look smooth.
 They are still a bit out of sync and need to be massaged a little more.
 I want to add more animations when the speed test is occurring to make the transitions feel smoother.
 Also noticed a glow around the download and upload transfer images, might add that too.

+# Oct 27

+So this was a really fun project and I feel I learned a lot about breaking down the animations into various steps and writing the code to reflect that.
+I found it really interesting that the more you watched the animation the more subtle smaller animations you would see.
+Also I found using the scrubber bar to find out how some more of the smaller animations worked.

+Wow things you notice afterwards.
+There is download button on the uplabs sight and it downloads a sketch file.
+Ughh Sketch is paid app, Installed, I got no clue what's going on here.
+I'm not a designer :P Something to look into on a future date.
+As far as I can tell, it's just the full screen images in Sketch and not the individual assets or animations.